eydinov/MockServer/README.md

   }
 }
 ```

-Wrong x-api-key is provided:

-Correct x-api-key is provided:

 In the **request.props** object you define the list of properties which will be checked by provider during the autorization like grant_type, username, password, client_id, client_secred and others.
 In the **response.claims** you define the list of claims to be included into the token. claims collection uses **response.props** object to substitute values.